artprojectgroup/woocommerce-apg-sms-notifications/readme.txt

 * Fixed an error in Twilio.
 * Fixed an error on processing the owner phone number.
 = 2.2 =
-* Adde support for custom states from [WooCommerce Advance Order Status](http://codecanyon.net/item/woocommerce-advance-order-status/6222931?ref=apgmijas) plugin.
+* Added support for custom states from [WooCommerce Advance Order Status](http://codecanyon.net/item/woocommerce-advance-order-status/6222931?ref=apgmijas) plugin.
 * Added support for custom order states from [WooCommerce Sequential Order Numbers Pro](http://www.woothemes.com/products/sequential-order-numbers-pro/) plugin.
 * Fixed bug that erased all settings when disable the plugin.
 * Minor correction that prevents the occurrence of an error code when information about the plugin was collected.